sandler2806/Pokemon-Game/README.md

 <h3>Reuslts</h3>
 <p>
   We "played" every level of the game and wrote down the results in a single table. <br>
- notice that we never crossed the premmited number of moves per second (10 per second)
+ notice that we never crossed the premmited number of moves per second (game 0 is 30 seconds long and all the rest are 60 seconds)

  <p align = "center"> <img src = "https://user-images.githubusercontent.com/74304423/148115250-d6220bbd-63a7-416d-aae1-2b770b76f177.jpeg"> </p>